decretist/ICMCL17/proceedings/ICMCL17.markdown

 almost half a century before the 1076 Placitum of Marturi (Poggibonsi), usually taken as signaling the revival of Justinianic Roman law in the West.
-By the second quarter of the twelfth century, use of the oath was widespread enough to make its use an active topic of discussion during the reigns of Honorius II (1124-30), Innocent II (1130-1143), and Eugenius III (1145-1153).
+By the second quarter of the twelfth century, use of the oath was widespread enough to make it an active topic of discussion during the reigns of Honorius II (1124-30), Innocent II (1130-1143), and Eugenius III (1145-1153).
 The contested issues were (i) who should be required to take the oath (some litigants, all litigants, advocates on behalf of litigants, or advocates as well as litigants), and (ii) the kinds of cases in which litigants or advocates or both should be required to take the oath (Eugenius treated cases concerning tithes, possession of churches, and "spiritual affairs" as exceptions to a general requirement to take the oath).
-The general trend over the course of the second half of the century was in the direction of extending the requirement and "\[b\]y the close of the twelfth century the calumny oath had become a normal element of canonical civil procedure and might be required in most contested cases, at least if one of the parties insisted upon it."[^12]
+The general trend over the course of the second half of the century was in the direction of extending the requirement and "\[b\]y the close of the twelfth century the calumny oath had become a normal element of canonical civil procedure and might be required in most contested cases, at least if one of the parties insisted upon it."[^13]

 The idea of calumny is used in two distinct senses in the *Decretum*.
 The first is general and biblical, and is derived from sayings attributed to Jesus in which a relationship between calumny and the Mosaic prohibition against bearing false witness is implied though not directly stated.
-This general and biblical sense is the one used in many of Gratian's patristic material sources.
+This general and biblical sense is also the one used in many of Gratian's patristic material sources.
 The second is specific and legal, and is derived from Justinianic Roman law.
 Where the idea of calumny is invoked in the *dicta* of the first recension of the *Decretum*, it is exclusively in the first sense; where it is invoked in the *dicta* of the second recension, it is predominantly, though not exclusively, in the second sense.
+Interestingly, Gratian does not discuss the oath *de calumnia vitanda* in either the first or the second recensions.

 We should expect to see at least three Latin lemmas associated with the concept of calumny: the deponent verb *calumnior*, *calumniari*,